SAS Technical Support and Policies

 **Follow-up as agreed upon by Customer Management and SAS Technical Support Management

-***Does not include weekend or other non-business days
+***Does not include weekends or other non-business days

 For Support Requests That Are Submitted Electronically

-If the standard support process does not produce the desired results, or if the request has changed in priority, customers can escalate the request as follows.
+If the standard support process does not produce the desired results, or if the request has changed in severity, customers can escalate the request as follows.

-- Contact the Technical Support team member who is working on the request and ask that the priority be escalated.
+- Contact the Technical Support team member who is working on the request and ask that the severity be escalated.

 Information is not lost when a support request is archived.
+Data is handled in accordance with the SAS Privacy Statement.
 In the future, if customers need to discuss the specific request that is documented in an archived track for any reason, a new track will be opened with a new tracking number, and all information from the archived track will be copied into the new track.

 Under certain circumstances, SAS Technical Support team members use remote support sessions to troubleshoot and diagnose submitted support requests.
-In such a situation, SAS Technical Support will initiate the remote session and provide connection instructions.
+In such a situation, SAS Technical Support will, with the customer's agreement, initiate the remote session and provide connection instructions.
 Parameters defining the length, audience, and goals of a remote support session are jointly agreed upon before the remote session is initiated.

 Remote support is not appropriate for all technical-support tracks and is used only for the types of services described in the General Support Services section.